How to Declutter Kids’ Clothes (And Why it Matters)

 It’s time to make some decisions.

 If you work full time, or you’re at home with a high needs newborn or something, maybe you’ll only be able to get through one or two totes today.
 If you’re a stay at home mom of school-age kiddos, maybe you can finish everything.

-Grab four boxes or crates to sort into:
+Grab five boxes or crates to sort into:

-- Keep – Future Child: This is stuff you still think is really cute, will probably be in style still by the time you have another child, and is in GOOD SHAPE.
+- Keep Hand-Me-Downs – For a Younger Child or Future Child: This is stuff you still think is really cute, will probably be in style still by the time you have another child, and is in GOOD SHAPE.

 - Keep – Sentimental: These are things you might save for your future grandkids, or maybe just to hold in your hands and smile at the memories they hold for you.
 They could be a special handmade item, or something worn to a certain memorable occasion.

 - Trash: Maybe you didn’t realize how worn out or stained it was when you originally stored it!

 Some things to consider as you declutter your kids’ clothes: